afeld/computing-in-context/pages/notebooks.md

 ## General guidance

-- This site is built from Jupyter notebooks and Markdown files using [Jupyter Book](https://jupyterbook.org/).
+- This site is built from Jupyter notebooks and Markdown files using [mkdocs](https://www.mkdocs.org/) with [mkdocs-jupyter](https://github.com/danielfrg/mkdocs-jupyter).
 You can take a look at [the source code](https://github.com/afeld/computing-in-context), if curious.
 - Labs are structured, while [Projects](projects.md) are more open-ended.
 Both are meant to be challenging, but not impossible.
   - Try and work through problems on your own to start.
 If you are stuck for more than a half hour, [step away](https://dankim.org/posts/cant-crack-that-programming-problem/).
 If you _still_ can't figure it out, ask for help.
     - [Ed](https://courseworks2.columbia.edu/courses/230821/external_tools/37606?display=borderless)